 The contrast material may cause nausea, diarrhea and abdominal cramps.
 You should tell your doctor if these mild side effects become severe or do not go away.

-See the Safety page for more information on contrast materials.
+See the Contrast Materials page for more information.

 Who interprets the results and how do I get them?